clarkcb/xfind/README.md

 * Research Docker best practices to determine if there are ways to reduce the image size
 * Add other language versions (in alphabetical order and subject to change)
   * [Common Lisp](https://lisp-lang.org/) - I want to see how it compares to Clojure and learn more about macros
-  * [Elixir](https://elixir-lang.org/)/[Erlang](https://www.erlang.org/) - Elixir is probably higher priority than Erlang, but it could be interesting to compare both
   * [Julia](https://julialang.org/) - Julia is described as a high-performance scripting language, so I'm interested to see how it compares to existing implementations
   * [Lua](http://www.lua.org/) - another language that I would like to compare with existing implementations
   * [Racket](https://racket-lang.org/) - this might be an alternate choice to Common Lisp, or another comparison point